anisanurjanah/anisanurjanah/README.md

 <!-- Brief description about me -->
 <p align="justify">
 Informatics Engineering graduate with experience in application development.
-I have enhanced my technical expertise through certifications in android development and front-end web     development.
+Enhanced technical and educational expertise through certifications in Android development and front-end web development.
 Strong analytical foundation with hands-on experience in technology, business strategy, and research analysis.
 Known for a detail-oriented approach in breaking down problems, organizing information, and delivering structured solutions.
 Motivated to learn and contribute in a collaborative environment.
 </p>

 <p align="justify">